jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

     least for some document models.

 Access to documents via a retrieval function $R$ can be implemented with existing network and identifier technologies.
-The easiest solution would be to build on top of HTTP and URL but these identifiers are far from unambiguous and persistent.
+Obvious solutions build on top of HTTP and URL but these identifiers are far from unambiguous and persistent.
 Content-based identifiers guarantee to always reference the same document but they require network and storage systems to be actionable.^[New standards such as IPFS Mulihashes and BitTorrent Merkle-Hashes look promising but these types of identifiers are not specified as part of the URI system (yet) [@Trask2016].]
 The set of supported data formats is only limited by availability of applications to view and to edit documents.
 Full integration into a hypertext system however requires appropriate content locator formats to select, transclude, and link to segments from these documents.
-Existing content locator technologies include URI Fragment Identifiers [@Tennison2011], patch file formats (JSON Patch, XML Patch, LD Patch...), and domain-specific query languages as long as they can guarantee reproducible builds.
-Two projects that popularized at least a simple form of transclusion on the Web are hypothes.is with a combination of locator methods [@Csillag2013] and the IIIF Image API with focus on content locators in images [@IIIFImageAPI].
+Existing content locator technologies include URI Fragment Identifiers [@Tennison2011], patch formats (JSON Patch, XML Patch, LD Patch...), and domain-specific query languages as long as they can guarantee reproducible builds.
+The IIIF Image API, with focus on content locators in images [@IIIFImageAPI], and hypothes.is, with a combination of locator methods [@Csillag2013], popularized at least simple forms of transclusion on the Web.

 ## Challenges